 1.1 Consider annually and recommend for approval by the Board the Society’s risk appetite and supporting metrics.
 The appetite should be aligned with the Strategic Plan, capital and risk stress testing framework and the principal risks that the Society faces.

-1.2 Review the Society’s credit risk appetite statement quarterly with regard to its continued applicability and recommend changes to the Board in line with relevant regulatory guidance.
+1.2 Review the Society’s credit risk appetite statement semi-annually and if thought fit, recommend changes to the Board in line with relevant regulatory guidance.

 2.1 Review the ERMF annually with specific reference to the risk strategy, risk culture and risk governance principles and determine whether the ERMF should be recommended to the Board.